-The CSS admission application deadline is February 1 for priority admission.
+The CSS admission application deadline for priority consideration is February 1.
 Once an application is complete, including all supporting documents, the Admission Committee reviews the file and invites qualified applicants for a visit and assessment.
 These visits can begin as early as November if an application and all required supporting documents have been received.

-Yes, an interview is a required component of the application process for 6th - 11th grade applicants.
+Yes, an interview is a required component of the application process.
 International students who do not visit the CSS campus may arrange for a Skype interview.

-The developmentally approriate comparision to ECS’s in Middle School are Seminars and in Children’s School are Fall Trips and Colorado Expeditions.
+The developmentally appropriate comparison to ECS’s in Middle School are Seminars and in Children’s School are Fall Trips and Colorado Expeditions.